Former Rochester radio host under investigation after posting about vaccination fraud at Bills game - NewsBreak

 Ray has since deactivated her Twitter account , but a TikTok video with screenshots of her tweets explains the situation and has nearly 150,000 likes, as of Tuesday night.

-The Kimberly and Beck show was not new to controversy .
-A few months before they were fired, when the coronavirus was just beginning to hit Monroe County — during a segment on if the virus was “overhyped” — Beck said COVID-19 was “the KKK of diseases, ” and then said “white people matter.”
+The Kimberly and Beck show was not new to controversy.
+Back in March, when the coronavirus was just beginning to hit Monroe County — during a segment on if the virus was “overhyped” — Beck said COVID-19 was “the KKK of diseases,” and then said “white people matter.”

 Beck’s comments came after a caller into the show said that deaths related to the virus were mostly white people, and that “very few black people have died from the virus.”